vegaprotocol/documentation/docs/tutorials/assets-tokens/transferring-assets.md

 These rewards can be used to incentivise:
 * Placing market/limit orders that are filled (determined by amount of maker fees a party paid or received)
+* Certain types of trading activities, like keeping a large position open or making consistent returns
 * Providing liquidity by submitting orders to the book, which are then hit (determined by amount of liquidity fees a party received)
 * Creating markets that attract good trading volume (determined based on value of <NetworkParameter frontMatter={frontMatter} param="rewards.marketCreationQuantumMultiple" hideValue={true} />, and the settlement asset's quantum)
 * Consensus and standby validators that have a ranking score higher than 0